-The answer to that is going to be different for everyone, but the short answer is it’s a great idea if it will have a positive impact on your life.
+The answer to that will be different for everyone, but the short answer is it’s a great idea if it will positively impact your life.

 In today’s world, people are working until much later in life.
-Some people are even opting to never retire (or at least attempt to never retire).
+Some people are even opting never to retire.
 That means even if you go back to school in your 50’s, you still may have decades to build and enjoy a new career.

-There are also plenty of careers to find in your 40’s that have high satisfaction levels.
-So let’s explore some of the reasons you might consider heading back to school in your 40’s or after.
+There are also plenty of careers to find in your 40’s that have high job satisfaction levels.
+So let’s explore some of the reasons you might consider a career change and heading back to school in your 40’s or after.

 Why Go Back to School

 A decent number of Americans are satisfied with their job, according to a Pew Research Center study.
 But a large number (30%) were doing their job “just to get them by.”

 If you’re someone who goes to work just for the paycheck, maybe it’s time to consider a career change.
 Going back to school to find something you’re more passionate about could positively impact your quality of life.

 We can all agree that money is important.
 Many people in their 40’s and 50’’s are supporting families.
 That, plus many years of experience in a particular field, can make it difficult to move on.
 No doubt, it’s a difficult decision, but if you have the financial flexibility, it may be worth returning to school.

 There’s nothing like waking up every morning and going to a job you actually enjoy!